xmidt-org/ears/docs/userguide/filters.md

 ## EARS Event Payload and Metadata

 Filters operate on events.
 Therefore, it is important to understand the EARS event model.
-Each event comes with payload.
+Each event comes with a payload.
 Payloads are either byte arrays or strings.
 If a payload is a string it will be parsed as JSON into an `interface{}`.
 Thus, the payload will be one of `map[string]interface{}`, `[]interface{}`, `string`, `bool` or `float`.